ksnyder1986/Warhammer-40k-3rd-Edition/.github/ISSUE_TEMPLATE/new_request.md

 ---
 name: New Request
-about: Check the in progress [Milestone][https://github.com/ksnyder1986/Warhammer-40k-3rd-Edition/milestone/1] to see if it is already in the queue before submitting.
+about: Check the work in progress queue before submitting
-title: 'Request for [Roster/Unit]'
 labels: ''
 assignees: ''